Written Qualifying Examination

 - One session involves a hypothetical clinical problem.
 You are asked to define the research question and outline a research design that addresses this question.

 - The Written Qualifying Examination may not be taken more than twice.
-In alignment with Mayo Clinic Graduate School of Biomedical Sciences policy (must be logged in to the Mayo Clinic network), failing the exam twice results in dismissal from the Postdoctoral Master's Degree Program.
+In alignment with Mayo Clinic Graduate School of Biomedical Sciences policy (must be logged in to the Mayo Clinic network to access), failing the exam twice results in dismissal from the Postdoctoral Master's Degree Program.

-Exam results take up to eight weeks.
-The CCaTS education coordinator will notify you and your mentor of your exam results.
+Members of the CCaTS Written Qualifying Examination Subcommittee review the exams and provide written evaluations.
+Exam results take up to eight weeks to receive.
+The CCaTS Education Coordinator will notify you and your mentor of your exam results.

 Grade categories are: